fejoejs/TO-DO-WEB-APPLICATION/README.md

-# 📝 SCT_WD_4

 # ✅ ULTIMATE TO-DO WEB APPLICATION

 ## 📌 Overview
-This project is a **Responsive and Interactive To-Do List Web App** developed as part of the SkillCraft Technology Web Development Internship.
+This project is a **Responsive and Interactive To-Do List Web App** .
 It allows users to manage their tasks efficiently with a modern interface and productivity-focused features.

 ## ✨ Features